 The Ultrasound machine is commonly used to check on the progress of a developing fetus inside its mother.
 It can show, in real-time, the movements and position of the fetus, and can aid in detecting development problems well before birth.

 An Ultrasound is also common for Cardiac patients as well as many others.
 It can be used to show arterial and venous systems, to make sure they are functioning properly.
-Ultrasound can also be used to find kidney stones, gall bladder stones, to locate cysts, and for tumor biopsy.
+Ultrasound can also be used to find kidney stones, gall bladder stones, and to locate cysts.

 Nuclear Medicine contributes to the diagnosis with the ability to demonstrate physiological functions by injecting radiopharmaceuticals into the patient’s bloodstream.
 We are able to provide localization of digestive bleeding, search for primary/secondary metastases of cancer, and localization of small fractures that are unable to be visualized on plain film.
 One the newer services we provide through this unit is Cardiac Function Imaging.
 We perform these studies while working with the ordering physician on evaluating the amount of stress a patient’s heart is able to tolerate, and also check for any irregularities.